Sunday, January 30, 2011

 Fidonet was more than just cool for me, actually.
 It was a godsend.
 I was newly divorced and my social calendar wasn’t exactly full.
 I tended to work long hours for want of much else to do.
-I’d get home, and if it was cloudy I’d crack open a cold one, put a Booker T. and the MGs record on the stereo, fire up The Blue Wave, and go to an astronomy club meeting on nights when there was no astronomy club meeting.
+I’d get home, and if it was cloudy I’d fire up The Blue Wave (and maybe open a cold one), and go to an astronomy club meeting on nights when there was no astronomy club meeting.

 Fido Astronomy was sweet, yeah.
 So wonderful I thought it would last forever.
 Alas, it had the misfortune to come along just as the world was changing and BBSes were going the way of the dodo.
 I enjoyed the hell out of Fido for a year or two, but by 1994 even those of us out in the hinterlands had begun to hear whispers about this “Internet” thing and what we were told was the SUPER astro board of all time, s.a.a., sci.astro.amatur.

 As soon as I could find a way to do so, I connected to the Internet—like a lot of the more Internet-baffled of the time, unwisely choosing America Online.
 Despite the clunkiness of AOL, I found s.a.a. was everything it was cracked up to be.
 Almost.
 Yes, it was a super bulletin board for amateurs, with far more posters and posts than old Fido had ever had.
 Its only failing, which eventually proved its downfall, was that it was unmoderated.
 But that was OK at first.
 We moderated ourselves and had a high old time.